wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 ---
-title: Cross-Chain Token Transfers with Wormhole Connect
+title: Transfer Tokens Cross-Chain with Connect
-description:
+description: Learn how to use Wormhole Connect to transfers tokens cross-chain seamlessly between Sui and Avalanche Fuji with this step-by-step guide.
 ---

 # Cross-Chain Token Transfers with Wormhole Connect